Installing Cilium

 cluster_internet = true

-# Expose APIServer via internal CLB, need to specify CLB subnet ID
+# Expose APIServer through internal CLB, need to specify the subnet ID where CLB is located

 cluster_intranet_subnet_id = "subnet-xxx"